 On a more personal level, knowing quickly that a lead opened your last email before you hop on the phone with them is a surefire way to have a more personal and engaging conversation.

-At this point, we can import our CRM data, in this case from Salesforce.
+At this point, we can pull our CRM data, in this case from Salesforce.
 Bring in the ID and the email so that we can send the records back to Salesforce after this.
 A left join with the Salesforce data stream in the first position ensures that the only data we are sending back to Salesforce is on leads we know it has.
 The flow then branches to send updates to the Last Clicked fields in one and the Last Opened in the other.
 This ensures we are not sending any blank data, which some systems do not handle well.
 Finally filter it down to the columns that are needed - Campaign name, timestamp, url (for clicks only), email, and ID.